OctopusDeploy/docs/docs/runbooks/runbook-examples/routine/hardening-windows.md

 }

 Write-Verbose "Disable SSL v3"
-###Impact: SL 3.0 is an obsolete and insecure protocol.
+###Impact: SSL 3.0 is an obsolete and insecure protocol.
 ###Encryption in SSL 3.0 uses either the RC4 stream cipher, or a block cipher in CBC mode.
 ###RC4 is known to have biases, and the block cipher in CBC mode is vulnerable to the POODLE attack.
 try {